Our Verdict

 Our Analysis and Test Results

-What sets the Spectra brand apart is not just its pumps but also its ownership and management.
-It is proudly owned and run by moms who are also Registered Nurses and Certified Lactation Consultants.
+What sets the Spectra brand apart is not just its pumps but it is proudly owned and run by moms who are Registered Nurses and Certified Lactation Consultants.

 Efficiency

-The S1 Plus yields the same quantity of milk from the Emulait bottle but within a shorter timeframe than most competitors.
-It maintained a strong and consistent latch during our testing, pumping at a rate of 0.55 oz of milk per minute.
+The S1 Plus yields the same quantity of milk within a shorter timeframe than most competitors, maintaining a strong and consistent latch during pumping 0.55 oz of milk per minute.
 This resulted in 5.5 oz after 10 minutes.
 Other competitors needed more time, with some taking as long as 20 minutes to reach this amount.
-The S1's efficiency may be a good fit for moms wanting to get through pumping sessions quickly while maintaining output.
-As one tester stated, “I am so happy to be done, and this option made that happen a lot quicker than other pumps.”
+The S1's efficiency makes it a good fit for those who want to pump as much milk as possible quickly.
+As one tester stated, “I am so happy to be done, and the Spectra makes it a lot quicker than other pumps.”

-Also, our pressure gauge readings matched the manufacturer's claim of 270 mmHg, and this positively impacted the S1's score in this metric.
-We believe this match matters because it makes users more confident about the pump's performance, increasing the chances that it will deliver consistent and successful milk expression.
+Our gauge readings matched the manufacturer's claim of 270 mmHg.
+We believe this match matters because it increases the chances that it will deliver consistent and successful milk expression.

 Comfort

-While testing, the S1 Plus emerged with flying colors.
-It caused no pain during pumping or any soreness afterward, and the positive feedback from our testers regarding comfort suggests that this pump has the potential to support breastfeeding moms in maintaining their pumping routine.
+While testing, the S1 Plus emerged with flying colors as a comfortable pump for most moms.
+It caused no pain during pumping or any soreness afterward, and the positive feedback from our testers suggests that it has the potential to support breastfeeding moms.

 This pump is equipped with plastic flanges in 24mm and 28mm, and the manufacturer offers additional sizes (20mm and 32mm).
-The S1 Plus offers a wide range of settings to customize your pumping sessions.
-Both massage and expression modes have multiple options and a range of vacuum power levels to select from, including an impressive 12 power levels in expression mode.
+The S1 Plus offers a wide range of settings to customize pumping.
+Both massage and expression modes have multiple options and a range of vacuum power levels, including an impressive 12 power levels in expression mode.

 Ease of Use

-The pump's screen doesn't have a backlight, which can be a bit challenging to read in the dark, but it's perfectly fine in well-lit rooms.
-You can also adjust the night light to off, low, or high settings.
-The pump has a comfortable handle on top for easy lifting, carrying, and positioning on a table.
-It also comes with a built-in bottle holder for added convenience.
+The pump's screen doesn't have a backlight, which can be challenging to read in the dark, but it's fine in well-lit rooms.
+The pump has a comfortable handle on top for easy lifting, carrying, and positioning.

 Portability

-The inclusion of a built-in rechargeable battery benefits the Spectra's portability, and it can operate for up to 3 hours on a single charge.
-However, compared to others, it's bulky and large.
-Weighing 2.9 lbs, it's heavier than most.
+The inclusion of a built-in rechargeable battery benefits the Spectra's portability.
+It can operate for up to 3 hours on a single charge.
+However, compared to others, it's bulky and large, weighing 2.9 lbs.

 Hygiene

-This pump has “backflow hygienic protectors” designed to prevent the buildup of condensation in the tubing.
-This provides users with peace of mind as condensation can potentially become a breeding ground for microbes.
+This pump has “backflow hygienic protectors” designed to prevent condensation buildup in the tubing.
+This provides peace of mind, as condensation can potentially become a breeding ground for microbes.
 While there are eight individual pump parts, which may sound like a lot, they are easy to take apart, clean, and dry.
 We noticed that a standard bottle brush gets the job done, making the post-pumping routine easy to manage for busy moms.

 Should You Buy the Spectra S1 Plus?

 There isn't much to dislike about this pump, and for many pumping moms, the Spectra S1 Plus is their ride-or-die.
-Honestly, we totally get it.
-It has a solid performance across the board, plus impressive efficiency results in our tests.
-Also, it's battery-powered, allowing you to feel less trapped when pumping.
+We totally get it.
+It has solid performance across the board, plus impressive efficiency results.
+Also, it's battery-powered, opening the world of possible pumping locations.
 We appreciate its user-friendly interface, range of pump strength levels and speeds, and handy features, like a night light.
-So, if you're looking for the absolute best possible breast pump, this is it.
+So, if you're looking for the absolute best possible pump, this is it.
 We think you will appreciate it again and again.

 What Other Breast Pumps Should You Consider?